sfence/attributes_effects/API.md

 # Attributes Effects API

+`attributes_effects` is a general-purpose framework for managing temporary and permanent modifications to object attributes in Luanti/Minetest.
+It provides a flexible system for applying, combining, and removing effects on any object property (players, entities, etc.).

+The system is **not limited to combat** - it can be used for any attribute modification such as:
+- Movement speed, jump height, physics overrides
+- Visual effects (fog, vision range, lighting)
+- Entity behaviors (AI parameters, animation speeds)
+- Custom game mechanics (resource regeneration, skill modifiers)

 ## Core Functions

 ### attributes_effects.register_value_effect(name, effect_def)

 Registers a new value effect that can be applied to objects.
+This defines **what** can be modified and **how** to read/write the attribute.

 **Parameters:**
 - `name` (string) - Unique effect name